Why New Zealand should be on your 2026 bucket list

 A deeper connection through Māori culture

 To truly understand New Zealand, you need to spend time engaging with Māori culture.
-Experiences across the country make this accessible, from guided walks that share the stories of sacred landscapes to visits to marae, the traditional meeting grounds.
+Experiences across the country make this accessible, from guided walks that share the stories of sacred landscapes to visits to a marae, the traditional meeting grounds.
 A highlight for many visitors is taking part in a hāngi, a meal cooked underground using heated stones, which is as much about community and tradition as it is about food.

 A Food and Wine Lover’s Paradise